caefer/gjPositionsPlugin/README.md

     $ cd plugins
     $ git clone git://github.com/caefer/gjPositionsPlugin.git

+This plugin depends on my fork of sfDoctrineDynamicFormRelationsPlugin which is originally developed by Kris Wallsmith.
+A pull request is issued already so hopefully both versions can be merged again.

+    $ cd plugins
+    $ git clone git://github.com/caefer/sfDoctrineDynamicFormRelationsPlugin.git

-Then edit your ProjectConfiguration class and enable the plugin.
+Then edit your ProjectConfiguration class and enable the plugins.

 ## Term Definition